vetschn/quadstarfiles/README.md

 There is a quirk in Quadstar 32-bit's *Dispsav* utility: The program does not allow you to write multiple/all cycles stored in a `.sac` file as human-readable ASCII.
 Instead you have to select one cycle after the other.
 With this parser/converter you can export all the cycles stored in a `.sac` in one go.

+The [sac2dat.c](https://www.bubek.org/sac2dat.php) code from Dr. Moritz Bubek was a really useful stepping stone for this.

 ```bash
 > cd ./quadstarfiles
 > pip install .